Michele Reis: Personal life

+Reis is fluent in seven languages - Cantonese, Mandarin, Shanghainese, English, Portuguese, Japanese, and Italian - and has used several of these languages in her films, such as Shanghainese in Flowers of Shanghai (1998) and Japanese in The City of Lost Souls (2000).
+She is Catholic.

 On 23 November 2008, following a public two-year courtship, Reis married business tycoon Julian Hui, son of real-estate billionaire Hui Sai Fun (1921–2018).
 Their son Jayden Max Hui was born on 8 February 2011.
 His initials are derived from the first initials, "J" and "M", of his parents' names.

 In 2007, a viral audio of Reis and business tycoon Joseph Lau leaked onto the internet caused controversy, in which Reis and Lau had a heated argument regarding actresses he had signed, including Ada Choi and Catherine Hung.
-Reis' use of profanity directed at Lau led netizens to imply the two to be in a relationship and being able to swear profusely behind his wife's back during that time, although the quality and time has indicated it originated from the 90s.
+Reis' use of profanity directed at Lau led netizens to imply the two to be in a relationship and being able to swear profusely behind his wife's back during that time, although the quality and time indicated that the audio was recorded in the 1990s.
 Reis' famous line "I'm really gonna congratulate you/I give my congratulations!" (「我真係恭喜你呀！」) is often used by people nowadays as a sarcastic manner online or in real life.

 On 15 January 2022, Reis was rushed to ICU after a near death experience due to breathing complications.